 Ferrous was stubborn and unwilling to trot, so of course, Zoe felt frustrated with him and neared the point of crying.

-There were a few things running through my mind.
+There were a few things running through my mind as a mother and horse rider:

 - Fear that she would fall and hurt herself.